Standards for Evaluating Scholarship and Creative/Professional Work

 Tenure-Seeking Faculty (Assistant to Associate Professor)

-A candidate's work should advance knowledge, appreciation, or understanding of the area of specialization of her/his scholarship/creative work.
-There are many ways of judging the significance of scholarly/creative work, including, but not limited to, one or more the following:
+A candidate’s work should advance knowledge, appreciation, or understanding of the area of specialization of her/his scholarly/creative work.
+There are many ways of judging the significance of scholarly/creative work.
+The list that follows indicates broad parameters of the types of evidence that may be used to indicate the significance of the body of scholarly/creative work under review; indices of significance include, but are not limited to, one or more of the following:

 - The candidate has been invited to comment or lecture on his/her work in public or academic venues.